Here, we translate common and not so common road signs, so you’re not left bamboozled in Basque country or befuddled in the Balearics.

 ‘Warning for accidents’ sign

-The image of a toppled car inside a triangle is placed near accident hotspots to remind drivers to pay extra attention to their speed and the layout of the road.
+A road sign in Spain with a triangle and the image of a toppled car inside is placed near accident hotspots to remind drivers to pay extra attention to their speed and the layout of the road.
+If you spot on of these on your travels then drive with caution.

 ‘Uncontrolled crossroad’ sign

-A black cross inside a red triangle is used to warn drivers that the junction ahead doesn’t use lights or some of the road markings you might expect to control traffic.
+A black cross inside a red triangle is used to warn drivers in Spain that the junction ahead doesn’t use lights or some of the road markings you might expect to control traffic.

 When you arrive at these crossroads it’s important to give way to vehicles approaching from the right.